Local Offer - Education, Schools & Learning

 The vast majority of children who have special educational needs or disabilities in Sefton will access their educational entitlement alongside their peers in mainstream schools.
-There is a rich and varied range of schools in Sefton including faith schools, maintained schools, academies, a free school and proposals for Studio schools.
+There is a rich and varied range of schools in Sefton including faith schools, maintained schools, academies and a free school.

 Sefton has a range of support services [Sefton SEN and Inclusion] that work with early years settings and schools to help children or young people with special educational needs or disability to develop, be included and make good progress across the academic, social and emotional aspects of their life.

 Each school will also provide information about the Local Offer and each school will publish a SEN Information report on it's own website, please contact the school to obtain this information.
 You can find a complete list of schools, including their website and contact details by visiting Sefton Council's Schools finder